KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 At the PyLadies Lunch, women take turns taking the mic and sharing accomplishments they are proud of from the past year.
 Although I've attended several times, I've never gotten up to speak.

-My friend Mariatta came over to me and encouraged me to do it.
+Mariatta came over to me and encouraged me to do it.
 Mariatta is an inspiration to me.
 I reflected for a couple of minutes, then got up and did it.

 As difficult as it can be to talk about ourselves, Mariatta explained later that we need to do it so that others know the things we have experienced.

 Thank you, Mariatta.

-My friend Abigail started [Books for Techies program](https://www.linkedin.com/posts/abigail-mesrenyame-dogbe_booksfortechies-pyconus-share-7454935701198073856-9hfZ/).
+Abigail started [Books for Techies program](https://www.linkedin.com/posts/abigail-mesrenyame-dogbe_booksfortechies-pyconus-share-7454935701198073856-9hfZ/).
 She shared that Amanda Casari helped her get the initiative off the ground.
 PyCon US attendees can drop off tech books and flashcards and Abigail will distribute them to kids learning how to code and junior developers in Africa.

 Abigail gave me a Ghanaian milk chocolate bar.
 I noted that the chocolate open space I'd attended in the past did not happen this year.
 Abigail made a note to look into it for next year. :)